-The company will continue to monitor market developments closely, to ensure that the net discounted central estimate is reflective of the best estimate of expected future claims.
+The Company will continue to monitor market developments closely, to ensure that the net discounted central estimate is reflective of the best estimate of expected future claims.

-Risk margin (note 2.3.3):
+• Risk margin (note 2.3.3):

-The company aims to maintain a probability of adequacy in excess of 85%, reflecting the level of uncertainty in the net discounted central estimate.
-In response to the significantly heightened level of uncertainty created by COVID-19 claims as described above, the company has increased the risk margin which resulted in a probability of adequacy at the balance date of 87.5%.
+The Company aims to maintain a probability of adequacy in excess of 85%, reflecting the level of uncertainty in the net discounted central estimate.
+At the balance date, the Company has maintained a probability of adequacy of 93.0%.

-Liability adequacy test (note 2.5.1):
+• Liability adequacy test (note 2.5.1):